How is Bilan Carbone® integrated within a low-carbon transition approach?

 What is the place of Bilan Carbone® in a transition pathway?

 The low-carbon transition approaches are multiple, with a common objective.
-Transition pathways adapt to the profile and maturity of each organisation, but also to territories, states, individuals, projects, or products, with various tools, methods and regulations available to them.
+Transition pathways adapt to the profile and maturity of each organisation, but also of territories, states, individuals, projects, or products, with various tools, methods and regulations available to them.

-The place of the Bilan Carbone® among current organisational carbon accounting standards, that is a comparison of the Bilan Carbone® with other recognised standards, in order to highlight its specificities and complementarities.
+The place of the Bilan Carbone® among the current organisational carbon accounting standards, that is a comparison of the Bilan Carbone® with other recognised standards, in order to highlight its specificities and complementarities.

 The place of the Bilan Carbone® in its transition pathway in order to illustrate how the Bilan Carbone® integrates into an organisation's overall low-carbon transition pathway, from emissions analysis to implementation and continuous improvement of reduction actions within the framework of a genuine transition strategy.

-1️⃣ The different scales of carbon accounting
+1️⃣ The different carbon accounting scales

 In the context of carbon accounting, four main scales are generally distinguished: